-If you have been feeling stuck when it comes to making progress in your productivity, read on for some fresh and genius ways to battle laziness…
+If you have been feeling stuck when it comes to making progress in your work or life in general, read on for some fresh and genius ways to battle laziness…

 Stick around friends and family who have high expectations of you.